Oluwaseg/hng-backend-task-stage-1/README.md

 ## Code Explanation

 - The server uses `express` to handle HTTP requests.
-- The `request-ip` middleware is used to get the client's IP address.
-- The `axios` library is used to make HTTP requests to the ipgeolocation.io API.
+- The `axios` library is used to make HTTP requests to the WeatherAPI.
 - The root route (`/`) serves a simple HTML page with links to the API endpoint.
-- The `/api/hello` route handles GET requests, fetches the geolocation and weather data based on the client's IP address, and responds with a JSON object containing the IP address, location, temperature, and a greeting message.
+- The `/api/hello` route handles GET requests, fetches the weather data based on the client's IP address, and responds with a JSON object containing the IP address, location, temperature, and a greeting message.

 ## Important Notes

 - If the server is accessed locally (e.g., `localhost`), the client's IP address will be `::1` or `127.0.0.1`.
 In such cases, the server uses Google's public DNS IP address `8.8.8.8` for demonstration purposes.
-- The geolocation and weather data accuracy depends on the ipgeolocation.io API.
+- The weather data accuracy depends on the WeatherAPI service.

 ## License